katia317/CSO/README.md

     - *Examples: Knowing when to call for help, understanding traffic rules, avoiding hazards.*
   - **Functional Academics**: Using academic skills in practical contexts, such as reading signs, doing basic math, and using money.
     - *Examples: Telling time, counting change, reading a menu or instructions.*

+## Adult Day Care (ADC) (35U)
+Adult day care is available to individuals who are **aged 60 and older**.
+Individuals who are not yet 60 may also be served if day habilitation or employment services are determined by the person-centered planning not to be appropriate because the individual is medically fragile.
+Adult day care services are generally furnished four or more hours per day on a regularly scheduled basis for one or more days per week, or as specified in the Personal Plan, in a non-institutional, community-based setting, encompassing both health and social services needed to ensure the optimal functioning of the individual.
+Meals provided as part of these services shall not constitute a "full nutritional regimen" (three meals per day).
+Transportation between the individual's place of residence and the adult day care center is provided as a component part of adult day care services.
+The cost of this transportation is included in the rate paid to providers of adult day care.
+ADC provided in a setting is governed by the *Community Care Program rule 89 Ill*.
+Adm.
+Code 240 of the Department on Aging.
+See [X. Service Authorization and Prior Approval] (https://www.dhs.state.il.us/page.aspx?item=144932) for prior approval requirements for adult day care.

 ## Adult Protective Service (APS)
 A program within the Illinois Department on Aging that investigates abuse, neglect, or financial exploitation of adults age 60 or older and adults age 18-59 with disabilities living in the community.